rayattack/amebo/README.md

 &nbsp;

-## 1st : Tell Amebo about all your microservices or applications
+## 1st : Tell Amebo about all your event producers
 ---

-`endpoint: /v1/microservices`
+`endpoint: /v1/producers`

 <table>
 <tr>